vincent-lafouasse/so_long/README.md

 - contains only `01CEP`
 - at least 1E 1C 1P
 - there must be "a valid path"
-    - a way out with all collectibles or a way out at all ?
+    - ie all collectibles and the

 misconfiguration -> clean exit and return `Error\n` followed by error message of choice